 A little north of the stele is the point where the southern part of the original additional outer wall ran east-west.
 The wall surrounded the entire mausoleum, but only remnants of its foundation can now be found here and there.

 Some 100 meters further ahead (north) on the inner Sacred Way is a large platform, at the other end of which lies today’s front gate.
-Dingling is one of the few Ming tombs which can boast three courtyards, so this gate only gives access to the first courtyard.
+Dingling is one of the only three Shisanling Ming tombs, which can boast three courtyards, so this gate only gives access to the first courtyard.
+The other triple-courtyard tombs are the Chang Ling and the Yong Ling.

 If photography is your thing then this is where you take a picture of the front gate looking straight north.
 On a clear day your photo will capture Mount Dayu towering behind Dingling.
 Any closer and the mountain will be covered by the gate.